-Bike to Work Day has been held annually in the Washington metropolitan region for over a decade and was originally started by the Washington Area Bicyclist Association with a main rallying point or Pit Stop in downtown DC.
-In September 2000, the Commuter Connections program as a part of the Metropolitan Washington Council of Governments partnered with WABA to form a regional Bike To Work Day Steering Committee to examine the feasibility of adding additional Bike To Work Day pit stops or rallying points throughout the region in 2001, thus creating a larger awareness of using cycling to work as a viable commuting alternative.
+Bike to Work Day has been held annually in the Washington metropolitan region for over a decade and was originally started by the Washington Area Bicyclist Association with a main rallying point or pit stop in downtown DC.
+In September 2000, the Commuter Connections program as a part of the Metropolitan Washington Council of Governments partnered with WABA to form a regional Bike to Work Day Steering Committee to examine the feasibility of adding additional Bike to Work Day pit stops throughout the region in 2001, thus creating a larger awareness of using cycling to work as a viable commuting alternative.
 Since that first involvement with Bike to Work Day in 2001, registration for the event has grown with more participants signing up every year.

 Bike to Work Day planning began in September 2013 for the May 16, 2014 event.
-The Steering Committee's goal for the event was set at 17,000.
+The Steering Committee established a lofty increase goal of 16 percent, equating to 17,000.
+The goal was nearly reached, as the final tally was 16,797 registrants, an impressive 14.5 percent increase.